-- v.
-The Low-Rise Residential Area designation shall apply as shown on Map 12.XX.A. - vi.
-The policies governing the uses permitted and development requirements for the Low-Rise residential designation shall be in accordance with Policy 9.2.2.1. of VOP 2010 except as provided for this Plan. - vii.
-Notwithstanding Policy 9.2.2.1.c) the following additional Building Types are permitted within the area designated Low-Rise Residential in the northeast quadrant of the Plan area: - Stacked Townhouses - Back to Back Townhouses - Low-Rise Buildings
+v.
+The Low-Rise Residential Area designation shall apply as shown on Map 12.14.A.

+- vi.
+The policies governing the uses permitted and development requirements for the Low-Rise Residential designation shall be in accordance with Policy 9.2.2.1. of VOP 2010 except as provided for this Plan.

+- vii.
+Notwithstanding Policy 9.2.2.1.c) the following additional Building Types are permitted within the area designated Low-Rise Residential in the northeast quadrant of the Plan area:

+- Stacked Townhouses

+- Back to Back Townhouses

+- Low-Rise Buildings

-12.XX.3 Further Study Area
+12.14.3 Further Study Area

-- 12.XX.3.1.
-The Further Study Area designation shall apply as shown on Map 12.XX.A - 12.XX.3.2.
-The lands designated Further Study Area shall be subject to the provisions of a Tertiary Plan in accordance with Policy 12.XX.9.5. in the Implementation section of this plan, in the form of an Official Plan Amendment initiated either by the City or the affected landowner(s) if alternative uses and densities are proposed beyond those provided for by the underlying Low Rise Residential designation. - 12.XX.3.3.
-A private application for a Tertiary Plan for the lands designated "Further Study Area" will not be considered until the City receives confirmation from the Province of Ontario that such lands have been declared surplus and are available for consideration of non-infrastructure uses.
-Development in accordance with the underlying Low Rise Residential designation will not require a further Official Plan amendment, but may require a Block Plan or Development Concept Report as part of the application process.
+- 12.14.3.1.
+The Further Study Area designation shall apply as shown on Map 12.14.A - 12.14.3.2.
+The lands designated Further Study Area shall be subject to the provisions of a Tertiary Plan in accordance with Policy 12.14.9.5. in the Implementation section of this Plan, in the form of an Official Plan Amendment initiated either by the City or the affected landowner(s) if alternative uses and densities are proposed beyond those provided for by the underlying Low-Rise Residential designation. - 12.14.3.3.
+A private application for a Tertiary Plan for the lands designated Further Study Area will not be considered until the City receives confirmation from the Province of Ontario that such lands have been declared surplus and are available for consideration of non-infrastructure uses.
+Development in accordance with the underlying Low-Rise Residential designation will not require a further Official Plan Amendment, but may require a Block Plan or Development Concept Report as part of the application process.

-12.XX.4.
+12.14.4.
 Sustainable Development

-12.XX.4.1.
-All development in this Plan shall have regard for the goals and objectives of the

-Green Directions Vaughan - the City's Community Sustainability and Environmental Master Plan (Vaughan 2009) and the Sustainable Development policies of VOP 2010.
-Consideration should also be given to the Living Cities Policies for Planning and Development in the Watersheds of the Toronto and Region Conservation Authority (TRCA 2014), which references the ecosystem regeneration plan for the Don River Watershed.
+- 12.14.4.1.
+All development in this Plan shall have regard for the goals and objectives of the City's Green Directions Vaughan the City's Community Sustainability and Environmental Master Plan (Vaughan 2009) and the Sustainable Development policies of VOP 2010 (Volume 1).
+Consideration should also be made to the Living Cities Policies for Planning and Development in the Watersheds of the Toronto and Region Conservation Authority (TRCA 2014), which references the ecosystem regeneration plan for the Don River Watershed. - 12.14.4.2.
+All applications for development in this Plan shall include a Sustainable Development Report that describes how the proposed development supports this Plan's objectives regarding environmental sustainability as per VOP 2010 (Volume 1) Section 9.1.3 Sustainable Development.